diboma/40-php-challenges/readme.md

 Each folder includes:

 - `readme.md` - The challenge/code instructions.
+These are the original files, so hints and code examples use Javascript.
 - `[name].php` - This is your working file.
 - `[name]-solution.php` The solution code.